Supercell (crystal)

-In solid-state physics and crystallography, a crystal structure is described by a unit cell.
-There are an infinite number of unit cells with different shapes and sizes which can describe the same crystal.
-Say that a crystal structure is described by a unit cell U. The supercell S of unit cell U is a cell which describes the same crystal, but has larger volume than cell U. Many methods which use a supercell perturbate it somehow to determine properties which cannot be determined by the initial cell.
+In solid-state physics and crystallography, a crystal structure is described by a unit cell repeating periodically over space.
+There are an infinite number of choices for unit cells, with different shapes and sizes, which can describe the same crystal, and different choices can be useful for different purposes.

+Say that a crystal structure is described by a unit cell U. Another unit cell S is a supercell of unit cell U, if S is a cell which describes the same crystal, but has a larger volume than cell U. Many methods which use a supercell perturbate it somehow to determine properties which cannot be determined by the initial cell.
 For example, during phonon calculations by the small displacement method, phonon frequencies in crystals are calculated using force values on slightly displaced atoms in the supercell.
 Another very important example of a supercell is the conventional cell of body-centered (bcc) or face-centered (fcc) cubic crystals.